Fresenius Medical Care Sees US Plans for Kidney Disease as Positive

 Pharmaceutical industry trials benefit practices financially by providing an additional, direct source of income.
 By effectively negotiating reimbursement rates that cover all the per-patient costs, including start-up costs and overhead, physician practices can benefit from increased income.

-Further, kidney disease patients are interested in clinical research studies — but they lack access.
+Furthermore, while kidney disease patients are interested in clinical research studies, they lack access.
 Patients are attracted to medical practices with a reputation for offering cutting-edge care and having advanced experience with newly approved drugs and devices.

 Clinical trials do more than improve care for study patients.
 Conducting clinical trials is a way to make a difference by aiding in the development of new therapies that will improve the future health and well-being of people around the world.
 In nephrology, the need for research is acute.
 For complex reasons, fewer randomized controlled trials have been conducted in nephrology than in almost any other discipline (see Figure 2).

 Nonetheless, important and meaningful nephrology studies are underway.
 Given the historically low level of research activity in this field, nephrologists must support these clinical trials if strides are to be made.
 Only by adding both nephrology research sites and nephrologist-investigators can the pace of kidney research quicken.

 Clinical research aids in a physician's personal development and raises both the investigator's and the medical practice's profile while also enabling the investigator to offer newer, more affordable options.
 Research also provides an additional, direct revenue stream as well as indirect revenue improvements through the attraction and retention of more patients and better staff.
 For forward-thinking nephrologists and for physicians who want to stimulate their careers, these benefits make clinical research an option worth serious consideration.